Douglas Bader: Second World War

-Return to RAF
+Return to the Royal Air Force

-Against a background of increasing tensions in Europe in 1937–39, Bader repeatedly requested that the Air Ministry accept him back into the RAF and he was finally invited to a selection board meeting at Adastral House in London's Kingsway.
-Bader was disappointed to learn that it was only "ground jobs" that were being offered.
-It appeared that he would be refused a flying position but Air Vice-Marshal Halahan, commandant of RAF Cranwell in Bader's days there, personally endorsed him and asked the Central Flying School, Upavon, to assess his capabilities.
+Against a background of increasing tensions in Europe in 1937–39, Bader repeatedly requested that the Air Ministry accept him back into the Royal Air Force, and he was finally invited to a selection board meeting at Adastral House in London's Kingsway.
+Bader was disappointed to learn that it was only 'ground jobs' that were being offered.
+It appeared that he would be refused a flying position but Air Vice-Marshal Halahan, commandant of RAF College Cranwell in Bader's days there, personally endorsed him and asked the Central Flying School (CFS) at RAF Upavon, to assess his capabilities.

 On 14 October 1939, the Central Flying School requested Bader report for flight tests on 18 October.
 He did not wait; driving down the next morning, Bader undertook refresher courses.
 Despite reluctance on the part of the establishment to allow him to apply for an A.1.B. (full flying category status), his persistent efforts paid off.
-Bader regained a medical categorisation for operational flying at the end of November 1939 and was posted to the Central Flying School for a refresher course on modern types of aircraft.
+Bader regained a medical categorisation for operational flying at the end of November 1939, and was posted to the Central Flying School for a refresher course on modern types of aircraft.

 On 27 November, eight years after his accident, Bader flew solo again in an Avro Tutor; once airborne, he could not resist the temptation to turn the biplane upside down at 600 ft inside the circuit area.
 Bader subsequently progressed through the Fairey Battle and Miles Master (the last training stage before flying Spitfires and Hurricanes).